GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 - Any exported configuration that relies on generated Schema.org configuration should be stored in /config/optional.
-- When possible use export optional ( /config/optional)
-  or rewrite ( /config/rewrite) configuration.
+- When possible use export optional (`/config/optional`) or rewrite (`/config/rewrite`) configuration.
-- Use hook_install to generate content entities.
+- Use `hook_install()` to generate content entities.
-- Use hook_install to do advanced configuration customization.
+- Use `hook_install()` to do advanced configuration customization.

 ## Starterkit module phases

 ### Pre-install

-- Rewrites any schemadotorg configuration.
+- Rewrites any schemadotorg* configuration in `/config/rewrite`.
-  _This allows starter kits to change how a Schema.org will be created._
+  _This allows starter kits to adjust the
+   Schema.org Blueprints module configuration._
 - Creates Schema.org types via *.schemadotorg_starterkit.yml
 - Rewrites existing and newly created configuration.
-- Imports starterkits configuration.
+- Imports starter kit's optional configuration.

 ### Install

-- Generates content
-- Programmatic tweaks
+- Allows start kits to use `hook_install()` to generate content and make programmatic tweaks.

 Usage